JamesShaver/HonoShield/README.md

 *  **Expand the use of D1 database** for more comprehensive data management.

 ## License
-This project is licensed under the MIT License.
+HonoShield is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests.